yemaney/yemaney.github.io/DSA/README.md

 - if using `recursion` to find solution, try to see if the space complexity can be optimized by `not stacking recursive function calls`
 ## Binary Trees
 - if you have to `travel to each leaf node`, and `keep track of of their order` then `recursive function calls are expected`
+- if you have to `travel to each leaf node`, and `keep track of of their order` then `recursive function calls are expected`
+- when working recursively, `returning a special value for the lead node can be potentially useful`
+- if using closures as helper functions, and they `increment or change a variable in the outside scope, check if the variable is mutable`
 ## Dynamic Programming
 ## Famous Algorithms
 ## Graphs